ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ## How I Joined Fabrio

-When I first heard about Fabrio's mission to revolutionize Computer-Aided Design education, I knew I had to be part of it.
+I discovered Fabrio through a job posting that immediately caught my attention.
+But when I read about their mission to revolutionize Computer-Aided Design education, I knew this wasn't just another job opportunity - this was something I had to be part of.
 Coming from my civil engineering background, I understood firsthand how crucial CAD skills are for engineers, and how outdated most educational approaches were.

+I didn't just apply once and wait.
+I was so excited about the opportunity that I took a multi-channel approach: I filled out the application on the job board where I first found it, then headed to LinkedIn to research the company more deeply.
+After learning more about their vision, I messaged the CEO directly on LinkedIn, sent a follow-up email, and also completed the application form they'd shared on their LinkedIn page.
+Some might call it overkill, but when you find a company whose mission resonates with your core beliefs about education and technology, you don't leave anything to chance.

 The opportunity to join as the first engineering hire was both exciting and daunting.
 There was no existing codebase to learn, no established patterns to follow - just a vision and the responsibility to build something that could scale from zero to serving thousands of students at the world's top universities.
+But that's exactly what drew me in - the chance to shape the technical foundation of something transformative from day one.

 ## The Technical Foundation Challenge